How to Paint New Plaster

 You will need:

 When decorating and working with paint, always purchase and wear PPE.
-Eye protection, breathing protection, gloves, and clothes to cover your skin will be needed.
+You will need eye protection, breathing protection, gloves, and clothes to cover your skin.

 1. Let the plaster dry